slimem/raytracing_renderer_cuda/README.md

 6 - Profit

 ## Current state
-The renderer generates two circles with normals using 1200x600 rays
+The renderer generates two circles with normals using 1200x600 rays, with 100 samples per pixel
 ![render](render.jpg)

 ## How to run